 E4TheFuture currently serves as coordinator of the National Efficiency Screening Project under the guidance of the Advisory Committee, and manages its publications.
 State implementation and use of the NSPM in jurisdictions is undertaken directly by interested stakeholders.
 E4TheFuture and foundation funding also provides technical support to states.
-Contact NSPM@nationalefficiencyscreening.org with questions.
+Contact NSPM@nationalefficiencyscreening.org with any questions.

 NESP’s publications include:

-- November 2018 – Database of State Efficiency Screening Practices (DSESP)
+- The Database of State Efficiency Screening Practices (DSESP)

 - August 2014 – Prior to launching the NSPM project, NESP worked with stakeholders to develop the first version of the Resource Value Framework and supporting principles to guide cost-effectiveness testing.
 NESP’s work on the 2014 Resource Value Framework informs the NSPM guidance.
 For more information see Background.